Interested in knowing how to use AI to improve quality control?

 At an early stage of production, during testing, Watson shortened the validation time by 80 percent, and errors in manufacturing fell by 7 to 10 percent.

 There are several components in the solution, you define the range of “training” images and store them in Watson.
 Watson then concludes whether the new products are “good” or “defective” using its training data.

-This type of technology can be applied to a variety of industries, including the electronics and automotive industries, said Bret Greenstein, IBM Global VP for IoT.
+This type of technology can be applied to a variety of industries, including the electronics and automotive industries, said Bret Greenstein, former IBM Global VP for IoT.

 Reduced Downtime and Increased Productivity

 According to IBM data, more than half of product quality checks include some form of visual confirmation.
 The visual inspection ensures that all parts are in the correct position, have the right shape, color, and texture, and have no scratches, holes or side particles.

 You can find out more about IBMs IoT projects here.

-Predictive maintenance algorithms can monitor components at given timeframes, based on configurable parameters and components attributes.
-Algorithms can then notify humans when the algorithm is 80% certain that a critical component will fail within the next 12 hours, all of which can help improve the quality of a manufacturing process.
+Machine Learning algorithms and computer vision technology can then notify humans when the algorithm is 80% certain that a critical component will fail within the next 12 hours, all of which can help improve the quality of a manufacturing process.